Gavin1103/Visie-op-de-uitslag/documentation/sprintReviews/sprintReview5.md

 - Nice feedback (the info messages)
 - Directly send user to the topic after creating topic
 - Improve responsiveness
+- Add a loading image when the data is still loading on the homepage

 Outcome 9.5, 9.6 Organization